aziascreations/PB-Utils/Documentation/BasicTernary.md

 `IfW(Condition.b, TrueValue.w, FalseValue.w).w`

-&emsp;Each and everyone of these procedures will either return `TrueValue` or `FalseValue` depending on wether or not the boolean `Condition` is true or false.
+&emsp;Each and everyone of these procedures will either return the given `TrueValue` or `FalseValue` depending on wether or not the boolean `Condition` is true or false.

 &emsp;For the parameter `Condition.b`, you have to wrap your condition in a `Bool()` [call] to make sure it is passed as a boolean.